-Under the law, we are required to establish protocols and procedures for reimbursing new provider applicants at the contracted in-network rate for approved, covered services provided during the period in which a provider's credentialing application is pending.
+The law has established protocols and procedures for reimbursing new provider applicants at the contracted in-network rate for approved, covered services provided during the period in which a provider's credentialing application is pending.
 Effective July 1, 2020, under HB 822, the credentialing period begins with the receipt of a completed credentialing application.
 Incomplete credentialing applications and denied applications are excluded.